Former Railway Terminus Grandeur

 Ruin of the Anhalter Bahnhof, 1951.

 The station received major damage during World War II which meant only local trains were running.
 The downfall of Anhalter Bahnhof was sealed with the souring of relations between East and West.
 The station was in the West but was served by stations in Soviet-controlled East Germany.
-In 1952 all remaining East Germany trains were diverted to Ostbahnhof and Anhalter Bahnhof was closed and finally demolished in 1960, leaving the facade.
+In 1952 all remaining East Germany trains were diverted to Ostbahnhof and Anhalter Bahnhof was closed and finally demolished in 1960, leaving only the facade.

 Click here for information from Berlin City Council on Anhalter Bahnhof.